Raina Assembly constituency

 Raina Assembly constituency is an assembly constituency in Purba Bardhaman district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 261 Raina (SC) assembly constituency covers Raina II community development block and Hijalna, Natu, Palsona, Sehara, Narugram, Shyamsundar, and Rayna gram panchayats of Raina I community development block.

-Raina assembly segment was earlier part of Burdwan (Lok Sabha constituency).
-As per orders of Delimitation Commission it is part of No. 38 Bardhaman Purba (Lok Sabha constituency).
+As per orders of Delimitation Commission it is part of No. 38 Bardhaman Purba Lok Sabha constituency.
+Raina assembly segment was earlier part of Burdwan Lok Sabha constituency.